microsoft/code-with-engineering-playbook/docs/documentation/recipes/using-docfx-and-tools.md

 ## 4. Compile the companion tools and run them

+> **IMPORTANT:** because we want to exclude source code from this repository, you have to download the necessary tools first from <https://github.com/Ellerbach/docfx-companion-tools/src>.
+Just copy the DocLinkChecker and TocDocFxCreation folders to the src folder in the sample directory.
+>
+> The tools are needed by the build tools and pipelines.
+The sources also show how you can have tripple-slash comments there which generate documentation in the website as well.
+If you skip this step, you get errors all over the place.

 > **NOTE:** To explain each step, we'll be going through the various steps in the next few paragraphs.
 In the provided sample, a batch-file called **GenerateDocWebsite.cmd** is included.
 This script will take all the necessary steps to compile the tools, execute the checks, generate the table of contents and execute docfx to generate the website.

 To check for proper markdown formatting the **markdownlint-cli** tool is used.
 The command takes it's configuration from the `.markdownlint.json` file in the root of the project.
 To check all markdown files, simply execute this command: